 “will you not be accepted.”
 The Hebrew text is idiomatic and basically says: “will it not be lifted up?”
 The idiom refers to one’s face being lifted up to another if there is acceptance and agreement between you.
 Cain’s face fell when God rejected his offering (Gen. 4:5), but if he did God’s will his face would be lifted up.
 But the idiom is not easily understood in English, so many versions put the meaning of the idiom in their translation, as does the REV.

 “sin crouches at the door.”
 The Hebrew word “sin,” usually a feminine noun, is constructed in the masculine here.
-Thus sin is personified as something of the male gender and may in this case even be a reference to the masculine noun, “serpent,” which occurs in Genesis 3.
+Thus sin is portrayed as a real thing, an animal of the male gender, and may in this case even be a reference to the masculine noun, “serpent,” which occurs in Genesis 3.
 That sin is some kind of crouching creature, waiting to spring on its victim, is well portrayed by Everett Fox (The Schocken Bible: Volume 1, The Five Books of Moses).
 He translates verse 7, “If you intend good, bear-it-aloft, but if you do not intend good, at the entrance is sin, a crouching demon, toward you his lust—but you can rule over him.”

 The NIV Study Bible text note on Genesis 4:7 says, “The Hebrew word for ‘crouching’ is the same as an ancient Babylonian word referring to an evil demon crouching at the door of a building to threaten the people inside.”
 Although the Devil and demons are always on the alert to be able to afflict people who turn away from God and godliness, there is an important truth in the Sin-Demon being at the door.
 Godly people can cleanse their houses of demonic materials and faithfully pray for the holiness and protection of their house, and that can keep demons from being able to enter, but demons may sometimes “wait at the door,” hanging around and waiting to find ways to afflict the inhabitants.
 God warned Cain about his sin and what could happen if he did not repent, but Cain ignored God’s warning and turned to the Devil for support and became “of that wicked one” (1 John 3:12).
 Cain committed the unforgivable sin, which is why he could not be forgiven, and he knew it (Gen. 4:13).
-[For more on the unforgivable sin, see commentary on Matt.
+When a concept like sin is portrayed as an animal, that is the figure of speech zoomorphism.
+[For more on zoomorphism and personification, see commentary on Prov.
+1:20.
+For more on the unforgivable sin, see commentary on Matt.
 12:31].(top)